thautwarm/plfp/view-point-from-research-side/tf-for-compilers.md

 # Tagless Final For Writing Compilers

-Writing a compiler consists of many steps, which could be quite numerous.
+Writing a compiler could consists of numerous steps.

-Hence, a solution to allow compiler writers to merely focus on only one step of compilation, keep away from awaring other dependent steps, and able to composite the separate steps into a big ones, could be beneficial(better for collaborations as well?).
+Therefore, a solution to allow compiler writers to
+- merely focus on only one step of the whole compilation,
+- keep away from awaring other dependent steps, and
+- able to composite the separate steps into a big one,

+could be beneficial(better for collaborations as well?).

-Tagless Final is an approach for this demand, due to one of its useful feature:
+Tagless Final can be an approach for this demand, due to one of its useful feature:
-"interpreting a given (written) term from various perspectives".
+"interpreting one term from various perspectives".

-# Problem
+## Problem

 Given a BNF grammar(hereafter as `Lamu0`),